eficode/challenges/cloud-devops/README.md

 - It doesn't matter which http request types you use.
 As long as it works.
 - Could be cool to have 2 serverless functions exposed by an api gateway.
 But there's no single correct way.
 Could just as well be a container running somewhere.
 - You can try to implement the logic as a one-liner.
 It's possible.
+- Would be cool to also have a UI if anyone needs to flatten or nest their json.

 Have fun!